An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Main result

 Thus, for three-alternative profiles, if in addition to May's axioms we want the axioms of positive involvement and immunity to spoilers (or just near immunity), plus the relatively uncontroversial homogeneity and block preservation axioms, then we must refine Minimax.
 Note that in the proof of Theorem \ref{MainThm}, the only use of near immunity to spoilers is to help derive (together with other axioms) that $F$ satisfies Condorcet consistency.
 Hence we have the following reformulation of Theorem \ref{MainThm}.

 \begin{proposition} Theorem \ref{MainThm} holds with near immunity to spoilers replaced by Condorcet consistency. \end{proposition}

 \begin{remark} Theorem \ref{MainThm} bears on a debate about how Minimax should be formulated.
 When an alternative $b$ has a positive margin over $a$, should we measure the size of $a$'s loss by the \textit{margin} of $b$ over $a$, as we have, or rather by the \textit{support} for $b$ over $a$, defined as the absolute number of voters who rank $b$ above $a$ (cf.~\citealt[p.~269]{Schulze2011})?
-If voters' rankings are all strict linear orders, there is no difference, but in profiles allowing ties (even if only at the bottom of voters' rankings), the two approaches are not equivalent.
+If voters' rankings are all strict linear orders, the choice does not matter, but in profiles allowing ties (even if only at the bottom of voters' rankings), the two approaches are not equivalent.
 In fact, Minimax formulated in terms of support rather than margin violates positive involvement.
-Consider the following profile (where the number above each ranking indicates the number of voters with that ranking, and $b,c$ indicates a tie) with its margin graph (center) and support graph (right):
+Consider the following profile (where the number above each ranking indicates the number of voters with that ranking, and `$b,c$' indicates a tie) with its margin graph (center) and support graph (right):

 Support-based Minimax says that $c$ has the ``smallest loss'', so $c$ wins.
-But then as in Case~1a of the proof of Theorem \ref{MainThm}, adding $3$ voters with the ranking $cba$ makes $b$ the Condorcet winner and hence the support-based Minimax winner, violating positive involvement.
+But then as in the strictly ascending case of the proof of Theorem \ref{MainThm}, adding $3$ voters with the ranking $cba$ makes $b$ the Condorcet winner and hence the support-based Minimax winner, violating positive involvement.
 We take this to be an argument in favor of the margin-based formulation of Minimax instead of the support-based formulation.\end{remark}

 Finally, we note that there are indeed \textit{proper} refinements of Minimax satisfying the axioms in Theorem~\ref{MainThm}.
 Since the issue of how to break Minimax ties is much less important than constraining a voting method to choose from among the Minimax winners, we defer discussion of such refinements to the Appendix.
 However, it is noteworthy that with the refinement defined in the Appendix, we satisfy not only weak positive responsiveness but even full positive responsiveness as in Remark \ref{PRremark}.
+Yet Proposition \ref{AppendixProp} in the Appendix shows that there is a tradeoff between satisfying positive responsiveness (rather than just weak positive responsiveness) and immunity to spoilers (rather than just near immunity to spoilers).